Regular Season – Adding Players

 use statistical performances throughout the entire second

-list.
+half of the regular season.
 A player in this situation can neither be traded nor

 signed to a long-term contract.
+In this case, the

 during the season, he will also be removed from any BWB